 An abscessed tooth is a tooth that has a pocket of pus in the tissues around it.
 Pus forms when the body tries to fight an infection caused by bacteria.
 If the pus cannot drain, it forms an abscess.
 An abscessed tooth can cause red, swollen gums and throbbing pain, especially when your child chews.
-Your child may have a bad taste in his or her mouth and a fever, and your child's jaw may swell.
+Your child may have a bad taste in their mouth and a fever, and your child's jaw may swell.

 Damage to the tooth, untreated tooth decay, or gum disease can cause an abscessed tooth.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

 Go to https://www.healthwise.net/patientEd

 Enter R932 in the search box to learn more about "Abscessed Tooth in Children: Care Instructions".